When MAML Can Adapt Fast and How to Assist When It Cannot: Introduction

 \section{Introduction}

-Meta-learning or \emph{learning to learn} has been an appealing framework for addressing several important challenges in machine learning~\citep{Schmidhuber1987-kq,Bengio1991-yp,Vanschoren2019-vv,Finn2017-an}.
-In particular, learning from prior tasks but being able to to adapt fast to new tasks improves learning efficiency with fewer samples, \ie, few-shot learning\citep{Vinyals2016-cm}.
-A promising set of techniques, Model-Agnostic Meta-Learning~\citep{Finn2017-an} or MAML and its variants, have attracted a lot of interests~\citep{Nichol2018-zp,Lee2018-pm,Grant2018-lh}.
-However, understanding of how and why MAML works, either theoretically or in practice, has just started to emerge~\citep{Finn2017-uj,Fallah2019-rc,Raghu2019-ff,Saunshi2020-cu}.
+Meta-learning or \emph{learning to learn} has been an appealing idea for addressing several important challenges in machine learning~\citep{Schmidhuber1987-kq,Bengio1991-yp,Vanschoren2019-vv,Finn2017-an}.
+In particular, learning from prior tasks but being able to adapt quickly to new tasks improves learning efficiency with fewer samples, \ie, few-shot learning~\citep{Vinyals2016-cm}.
+A promising set of techniques, Model-Agnostic Meta-Learning or MAML~\citep{Finn2017-an} and its variants -- often referred as Gradient-based Meta-Learning (GBML) -- have attracted a lot of interest~\citep{Nichol2018-zp,Lee2018-pm,Grant2018-lh,Flennerhag2019-bg}.